Start Milepost: 712.7 Time: 06:15

 Map: Click on map pin

 In a break with precedent I will start this post with the end of the day.
 Recall that yesterday I dropped in on the Catawba Grocery for sundry items – liquids in particular.
-That was in fact plan B. Plan A was to have stopped in to see my youngest sister who lived but about ten miles away.
+That was in fact plan B. Plan A was to have stopped in to see my youngest sister who lives but about ten miles away.
 Alas, she and her husband were out of town so no connection was made.
 But.
 As I finished drying my laundry at the HoJo in Daleville today I got a text from said sister indicating she was at the Kroger down the street stocking up before returning home from a three week trip.
 Could I join them at their home?
 As much as I would have enjoyed that offer, logistics tied me to Daleville.

 I got an unusual wake up this morning.
-The odd couple next tent; Coffee and conversation at 05:00!
+The odd couple in the nearby tent; Coffee and conversation at 05:00!
 So, I was on the trail earlier than normal and saw some wonderful sights, much of it by way of ridge running as my brother-in-law put it.
 Great views off the cliffs.
 Hay Rock was fascinating – it leaned over the trail and would have been a good rain shelter.

 Like a horse going to barn, I made good time on the trail and finished an hour better than my conservative estimate.
 Check-in to HoJo was an experience.
 No details necessary, but I would take the throwback motel in Pearisburg over this facility.